insooneelife/MOBAserver/README.md

 # MOBAserver
-multiuser based online battle arena server
+multiuser based online battle arena server.

+The detail explanation for this project is in README.doc file.